-Examine the Zoning and related Municipal Code to foster the creation and maintenance of open spaces, reduction of untreated stormwater runoff, minimization of water usage during the summer season, and planting of native plants and trees.
+The Town should examine the Zoning and related Municipal Code to foster the creation and maintenance of open spaces, reduction of untreated stormwater runoff, minimization of water usage during the summer season, and planting of native plants and trees.

-Continue to advance existing urban forestry planning and implementation efforts.
+The Town should continue to advance existing urban forestry planning and implementation efforts.

-Implement regulations to protect freshwater wetlands where regulatory gaps exist.
+The Town should implement regulations to protect freshwater wetlands where regulatory gaps exist.